Indian Independence Act 1947: India

 Lord Mountbatten continued as the first Governor General of independent India.
 Jawaharlal Nehru became the prime minister and Vallabhbhai Patel became the home minister.

 Over 550 princely states, almost all of the states contiguous with the territory of India, acceded to India by 15 August.
 The exceptions were Junagadh, Hyderabad, and Jammu and Kashmir.

-The princely state of Jammu and Kashmir, although governed by a Hindu ruler, had a predominantly Muslim population, with over 77.11% of its constituents identified as Muslims according to the 1941 census.
-The state, which was contiguous to both India and Pakistan, chose to remain independent (in status quo) "for the time being".
-Following a Pakistani tribal invasion, Hari Singh acceded to India on 26 October 1947, and the state was disputed between India and Pakistan.
+Contiguous to both India and Pakistan, the princely state of Jammu and Kashmir, on account of its 77% Muslim majority, was expected to accede to Pakistan.
+When Maharaja Hari Singh hesitated to do this, Pakistan launched a tribal invasion in an effort to persuade him.
+Instead, he chose to accede to India.
+The state has been disputed between India and Pakistan ever since.

 The state of Junagadh initially acceded to Pakistan but faced a revolt from its Hindu population.
 India considered the accession of Junagadh invalid because it violated the principle of geographical contiguity of the partition, but Pakistan argued that the maritime border of Junagadh is connected to Pakistan by sea route.
 Following a breakdown of law and order, its Dewan requested India to take over the administration on 8 November 1947.
 India conducted a referendum in the state on 20 February 1948, in which the people voted overwhelmingly to join India.

 The state of Hyderabad had a majority Hindu population but also a Muslim ruler with a large Muslim minority.
 The Nizam of Hyderabad wanted to get Dominion status.
 Hyderabad elected to maintain its independence and lobbied internationally for recognition.
 However, it faced the pro-communist Telangana Rebellion and agitation by Indian nationalists opposed to its independence.
 On 13 September 1948, the Indian government launched an invasion of Hyderabad called Operation Polo.
 The Hyderabadi military was defeated over five days of fighting.
 With his state about to be over run, the Nizam signed the Instrument of Accession, joining India.
 The formal integration of Hyderabad into the dominion of India took place much later on January 25, 1950, when the Nizam signed the Instrument of Accession with the central government.
 A day later, as India became a republic on January 26, the Nizam took over as the Raj Pramukh or governor.